mattcossins-arm/Arm-Developer-Labs-Staging/.github/pull_request_template.md

 - [ ] I have checked my contribution for confidential information

-My submitting this pull request, I confirm that you can promote and share the your referenced material.
+By submitting this pull request, I confirm that you can promote and share the your referenced material.